tundish/tea_and_sympathy/tas/dlg/pause.rst

     Start with a *look around*.
     The character dialogue may give you some hints.
-    To see how things are coming along, you can *check* an object.
     To see a list of past actions, use the *history* command.

 .. property:: DRAMA.prompt ?